carpentries/glosario/README.md

 ## Collaborators

 SADiLaR is one of the collaborators in the finalisation and expansion of the Glosario Project to African Languages.
-SADiLaR is a research infrastructure established by the Department of Science and Innovation of the South African government as part of the South African Research Infrastructure Roadmap (SARIR)
+SADiLaR is a research infrastructure established by the Department of Science and Innovation of the South African government as part of the South African Research Infrastructure Roadmap (SARIR).

 ## Credits